 We love that students want to stay connected with their phones.
 We are welcoming of the usage of phones in the first portion of our night.
 We have a point called GRACE PERIOD right before our learning time together.
 Grace Period usually happens around 9 p.m. and is a couple minutes for students to send their last texts, snaps, and instas.
 After Grace Period, we expect students to put their phones away until the end of the night so that we can engage in learning together as a community.
 We would also expect that students would not take and post pictures of others who are not aware, especially in a mocking way.
 This is considered online bullying, and we take it very seriously.

 We expect that when students are dropped off//show up for our program, that you as parents are trusting them to stay in our facility.
 We cannot force a child to stay at the church.
 We have had many students leave during our learning time and go to McDonald’s and other areas of the neighbourhood.
 We cannot control this.
 If you do not want your student to leave the church, please talk with them about your expectations.

-If we feel that these principles are not being adhered to, that it is a disruptive and hurtful thing for our community.
-If we find a student has not followed through on these expectations, we will address it with the student.
+Having a student not adhere to these principles can be a disruptive and hurtful thing for our community.
+If we find a student has not followed through on these expectations, we will first address it with the student.
 If they continue the action, we will call their parents and ask them to pick the child up.
 They will not be welcome again that night but will totally be welcome again the next week and any week after.
 If we feel like an action is persistent and harmful enough that it is seriously endangering safety in our youth community, a meeting will be set up with parents and the student to address that student’s further presence at GroveYouth.

 We feel these expectations are appropriate for an environment that all are welcome and safe in.
-If you have any questions about these expectations, please contact Chandra.
+If you have any questions about these expectations, please contact Chandra (firstname.lastname@example.org.